xregistry/spec/core/spec.md

 - Constraints:
   - REQUIRED in responses, MAY be present in requests
   - REQUIRED in document view
-  - If present, it MUST always have at least one Version (the "default" Version)
+  - If present, it MUST always have at least one Version

 The following Version specific attributes will appear on both Resources and
 Versions:

 **`RESOURCEurl`**
 - Type: URI
-- Description: if the content of the Resource are stored outside of the current Registry then this attribute MUST contain a URL to the location where it can be retrieved.
+- Description: if the Resources document is stored outside of the current Registry then this attribute MUST contain a URL to the location where it can be retrieved.
 If the value of this attribute is a well-known identifier that is readily understood by all registry